-Sony Xperia S made official with 4.3-inch 720p display, 12-megapixel cameraAlex Wagner - Deputy Managing Editor, News Desk
+Sony Xperia S made official with 4.3-inch 720p display, 12-megapixel cameraAlex Wagner - Editorial Director of News and Content

 The Sony Ericsson Sony Nozomi has been the subject of a few sets of leaked photos in the recent months, teasing us from afar with its rumored 4.3-inch 720p display and translucent band around its bottom.
 Just like several other devices, though, today the Nozomi made the leap into official-ness at CES.
 Dubbed the Sony Xperia S, this thing's packing a 1.5GHz dual-core processor, 12-megapixel camera with Exmor R sensor, NFC, PlayStation certification and the aforementioned gap-free 720p Reality Display that measures in at 4.3 inches.
 It'll launch with Android 2.3 Gingerbread in "select markets" near the end of this quarter, and an update to Android 4.0 Ice Cream Sandwich is expected to arrive in Q2 2012.